 But if the hard drive is still not recognized, it may have other issues.
 Or, if the hard drive shows up but you cannot access the data, don't worry.
 You can move on and try the advanced fixes to get this issue resolved.

 If the above quick fixes don't help, don't worry.
-Try the three troubleshooting tips here: Enable BIOS connection by yourself update driver repair hard disk corruption.
+Try the four troubleshooting tips here: Enable BIOS connection by yourself update driver repair hard disk corruption.